Telesia/pop_goes_the_weasel/README.md

 * Add To dictionary
 * Sign Out

+The project will also use a database served by the cloud platform MongoDB.

+I set up the database using the following steps from CI tutorials:

+* Created an account with MongoDB and selected the create a shared cluster option.
+* Selected AWS as my cloud provider and my closest region.
+* Then I selected The M0 cluster tier, named the cluster and created.
+* Once the cluster was created I clicked on database access and added in the database user details.
+* Then I set the database user privileges to read and write to the database.
+* In security menu, network access, add IP address and access from anywhere.
+* Clicked on the connect button then the connect your application button.
+* Added the details into my environmental variable within env.py file to connect.
+* Then within my cluster, I clicked collections, create database and named it 'Pop Goes The Weasel'.
+* Within the database I created my 2 collections for the project - users and cockney_dictionary

+##### Database schema

+My db consists of two collections:

+1. cockney_dictionary

+    * Here is an example of a record from the collection:

+            _id:6061e9439c533093c991e8ae

+            word:"barnet"

+            meaning:"hair"

+            added_by:"ricky"

+2. users

+    * Here is an example of a record from the collection:

+            _id: 605c9a6865d28b2c50090bc2

+            username: "andrew"

+            password: "pbkdf2:sha256:150000$MaQNn5Lf$6bba13503c555e28773bcf1f25ac5d568c5080d3..."

 #### Skeleton
 I designed wireframes for mobile, tablet and desktop using Balsamiq.
 They are viewable in PDF using the following link: